BOI Reporting

 If you haven't heard of the CTA or BOI Reporting by now, it's time to get up to speed.
 BOI Reporting (BOI) is a new Federal filing requirement to the Financial Crimes Enforcement Network (FinCEN), part of the U.S. Department of the Treasury.
 It applies to all business entities in the U.S. There are exemptions, but they do not apply to the vast majority of small business owners and companies.

 A "beneficial owner" of an entity is the person who either directly or indirectly (through other entities or a trust) owns more than 25% of a business entity or exerts "substantial control" over the company (See FAQ "How is a Beneficial Owner Defined" below).
-BOI Reporting is not an annual reporting requirement, but after the initial filing, all beneficial owners and reporting companies have an ongoing obligation to report any changes to contact information or ownership status to FinCEN within 30 days.

 Corporate Transparency Act (CTA) Implementation